breadyk/ScansEnhancer/README.md

 # Scans Enhanser
 ![MainMenu](https://i.ibb.co/jTGzxwz/2024-05-15-021112420.png)
-## Description
-App that makes enhancing manga/comic scans easier by combining various upscaling models.
+>App that makes enhancing manga/comic scans easier by combining various upscaling models.
+## GPU Support
+It's highly recommended to use this on Nvidia GPU as it's CUDA cores makes processing MUCH faster.

+If you have a non-Nvidia GPU, such as AMD Radeon or Intel ARC, you'll have to do all the calculations on your CPU.
 ## Known issues
 * The program works with paths containing only Latin characters.
 ## Credits